Meeting Time: November 16, 2023 at 1:30pm HST

 • Default_avatar

-Trevor Alt 10 months ago
+Trevor Alt about 1 year ago

 I am a former firefighter forced to retire last year due to a disabling work injury.
 In June 2022 I sunk my life savings into a massive down payment on a townhome in Puamana Lahaina.
 It is within the impact zone but miraculously did not burn.
 However, it is uninhabitable now and for the foreseeable future.
 I supported the original Bill 95 but can't support it if it excludes homes that were not destroyed by the fire and cannot be occupied by owners, displaced persons as renters, or anyone else.